 The Tax Equalization Policy is to support your general tax neutrality and global tax compliance while on Assignment.
-You acknowledge that you have been provided with, understand and consent and are subject to the terms of the Otis Tax Equalization Policy, version 1.0.
-By signing this LOA, you expressly authorize the company to withhold any amounts due to the company.
+You acknowledge that you have been provided with, understand and consent and are subject to LTIP, the terms of the Otis Tax Equalization Policy, version 1.0.
+By signing this LOA, you expressly authorize LTIP shall govern.
+Any question concerning administration or interpretation arising under the company to withhold Schedule of Terms or any amounts due to the company.